2bt/GTMobile/docs/manual.markdown

 **Instruments** define how notes are played on the SID chip, with settings for the volume envelope, waveform, filter, and other sound parameters.
 A song may use up to 63 instruments.
-Instruments are referenced by a hexadecimal number ranging from `01` to `3F`.
+Instruments are indexed by a hexadecimal number ranging from `01` to `3F`.

-**Patterns** are sequences of musical instructions, containing notes, instrument references, and commands.
+**Patterns** are sequences of musical instructions, containing notes, instrument indices, and commands.
 A song may use up to 208 patterns.
-Patterns are referenced by a hexadecimal number ranging from `00` to `CF`.
+Patterns are indexed by a hexadecimal number ranging from `00` to `CF`.

 The **SONG** view allows you to edit and arrange patterns.
 It shows the **song table** at the top, the **pattern table** below, and a column of various buttons to the right.
 What buttons are shown is context-dependent.